fahadsohrab/gessvdd/README.md

 Please contact fahad.sohrab@tuni.fi for any issues.
 # Citation
-If you use any part of this repository in younr implementation, consider citing the following paper.
+If you use any part of this repository in younr implementation, consider citing the following papers.

   @ARTICLE{gessvdd,
   author={F. {Sohrab} and J. {Raitoharju} and A. {Iosifidis} and M. {Gabbouj}},